Work Hours, Leave, and Moonlighting

 Leave of Absence

-Regardless of leave type, the resident must submit all necessary documentation in a timely manner and inform program administration of known absences at least 60 days in advance.
-Residents can submit an absence request form online; these can be found on the department’s main webpage.
-Failure to submit prior to 60 days in advance may result in leave request being declined, or additional call coverage, based on specific circumstances, to be determined by program administration.
+Regardless of type, the resident must inform program administration of any known or anticipated absences greater than five (5) business days and submit all necessary documentation in a timely manner, at least 60 days in advance if possible.
+Residents can submit an absence request form online; these can be found on the department’s main webpage here.
+Failure to submit prior to 60 days in advance may result in leave request being declined.

-Assuming that the resident is meeting their competency milestones, a leave, or a combination of leaves, up to 6 weeks’ total duration can be accommodated without extending the duration of residency training.
+Assuming that the resident is meeting their competency milestones and is in good standing with the program, up to 12 weeks of leave of absence for any reason can be accommodated with without extending the duration of residency training.
+This can be taken as one continuous leave of absence or as multiple shorter leaves of absence.
 Leave(s) exceeding that duration will require extension of training.
-Note that paid time off for vacation, fellowship interviews, and professional development does NOT count against the aforementioned 6 weeks.
+Note that use of paid vacation time, sick time, career development, and professional development do NOT count against the aforementioned 12 weeks.

 Parental Leave: Please reference the UW Health’s Parental Leave for Residents and Fellows Policy.
 Current policy and law allow for 6 weeks paid parental leave and up to 12 weeks total time off per the Family Medical Leave Act (FMLA) following the birth, adoption, fostering, or legal guardianship of a child.